Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 If you feed 1/8 of a pepper, cut these numbers in half.
 If you’re using an extra-large pepper, you can increase the numbers a bit.
 Healthy guinea pigs typically require 10-30mg of Vitamin C per day for good health and maintenance.
 As you can see, bell peppers can provide a good chunk of that.

-Sick, growing, pregnant, or senior piggies may need anywhere from 20-100mg per day, so if your guinea pig falls into one of those categories, bell peppers are especially beneficial to meet this daily requirement.
+Sick, growing, pregnant, or senior piggies may need anywhere from 20-100mg of vitamin C per day, so if your guinea pig falls into one of those categories, bell peppers are especially beneficial to meet this daily requirement.

 Sweet bell peppers are also rich in antioxidants.
 These compounds help neutralize excess free radicals in the body, lowering the risk of chronic illnesses like cancer and heart disease.
 Two of the carotenoids in bell peppers, lutein, and zeaxanthin, are also beneficial for vision and protecting the eyes from various diseases.